georghe-crihan/digma-e605-qt-apps-framework/README.md

 > cat kernel.img.tmp System.map > kernel.img
 > ```
 > There are two types of R2818 devices:
 > 1. Running at a 600mhz clock speed and above.
-These devices often uas a SDK2-like kernel format (boot.img = zImage + initramfs-cpio)
+These devices often uas a SDK2-like kernel format (*boot.img = zImage + initramfs-cpio*)
 >
-> 2. Capped at ~300mhz (Archos 70b ereader, Bq Voltaire and a large number of chinese devices).
+> 2. Capped at ~300mhz (*Archos 70b ereader*, *Bq Voltaire* and a large number of chinese devices).
 A proprietary, scarcely documented format is used here.
 >
-> The mkkrnlimg tool signs a non-compressed kernel (arch/arm/boot/Image) in a special way:
+> The *mkkrnlimg* tool signs a non-compressed kernel (*arch/arm/boot/Image*) in a special way:
 > ```
 > ./mkkrnlimg arch/arm/boot/Image kernel.img.tmp
 > ```
-> The kernel is concatenated with the address table file System.map
+> The kernel is concatenated with the address table file *System.map*
 > ```
 > cat kernel.img.tmp System.map > kernel.img
 > ```
-> One can find the following, after extracting the firmware with the rkunpack tool (AFPTool wouldn't work):
+> One can find the following, after extracting the firmware with the *rkunpack* tool (*AFPTool* wouldn't work):
 > ```
 > sadmich@esktop:~/rk2818$ ls -gG ./Image
 > total 131108